 - Self care - A range of common illnesses and injuries can be treated at home by combining a well-stocked medicine cabinet with plenty of rest.
 This is the best choice for very minor illnesses and injuries.

 - Pharmacist - Your local pharmacist can give you advice on illnesses and the medicines you need to treat them.
 Visit a pharmacist when you are suffering from a common health problem which does not require being seen by a nurse or doctor.
+Find a local pharmacist*

 - GP - GP surgeries provide a range of services by appointment, including medical advice, examinations and prescriptions.
 In an emergency, a GP can also visit your home outside of opening hours by contacting your local surgery and following the recorded instructions.
+Find a local GP*

 - NHS walk-in centre, urgent care centre or minor injuries unit - You do not need an appointment and you will be seen by an experienced nurse or GP.
 These services give healthcare advice and most are open from early morning until late at night.
 Visit one of these centres if you need medical treatment or advice which does not need a visit to A&E or a medical appointment.
 Find a local walk-in centre, urgent care centre or minor injuries unit*

 - A&E or 999 - A&E or calling 999 should only be used in a critical or life-threatening situation when someone is seriously ill or injured.